CDRH/lewisandclark/README.md

   })
 ```

-For example, if you have a dataset with both people and documents, but you want to search only for documents most of the time, you might add something like this:
+For example, if you have a dataset with both people and journal entries, but you want to search only for journal entries most of the time, you might add something like this:

 ```
-:fq => "category:documents"
+:fq => "category:entries"
 # that is equivalent to the following line
 :fqfield => "category",
-:fqtext => "documents"
+:fqtext => "entries"
 ```

 This is a good time to change the default facets, too.
 Rather than doing that through the $solr object, because facets are used all over the place, open up `app/models/facets.rb`.
 Go ahead and modify the list to match __single valued__ solr fields.
 I'm working on the multivalued one for the future, but just trust me for now that you don't want to go there yet.